Ockham New Zealand Book Awards: Best first book award (illustrated non-fiction)

-Since 2020, this award has been the MitoQ Best First Book Awards: Judith Binney Prize for Illustrated Non-Fiction.
-From 2016 to 2019, this award was known as the Judith Binney Best First Book Award for Illustrated Non-Fiction.
+Since 2022, this award has been known as the Judith Binney Prize for Illustrated Non-Fiction.
+Between 2019 and 2021, this award was known as the MitoQ Best First Book Awards: Judith Binney Prize for Illustrated Non-Fiction.
+From 2016 to 2018, this award was known as the Judith Binney Best First Book Award for Illustrated Non-Fiction.
 The award is named after the New Zealand historian Judith Binney.